doriordan/skuber/README.md

 ## Prerequisites

-The client supports v1.0 through v1.3 of the Kubernetes API, so should work against all supported Kubernetes releases in use today.
+A Kubernetes cluster is needed at runtime, The client has been tested against various releases of Kubernetes, from v1.0 through to v1.5.
+For local development purposes, minikube is recommended.

 You need Java 8 to run Skuber.